All republication is done with the authors' permission

 Here are a few thoughts when you find yourself in this zero time/zero energy situation.

-Have a list prepared of small but necessary modeling tasks (left).
-Use downtime to be have everything set out for your upcoming project (right).
-During times of slow progress, keep your layout surface totally clutter free ( center ).
+Have a list prepared of small but necessary modeling tasks (top).
+Use downtime to be have everything set out for your upcoming project (center).
+During times of slow progress, keep your layout surface totally clutter free ( bottom ).

 No project is too small as long as it is a necessary item (top).
 Try to get fifteen minutes of solo ops. time in per week, even if on temporary track (bottom).